AcademySoftwareFoundation/wg-python3/deliverables/transition_guide.md

 This example will return a different type when unicode literals are enabled, and thus can have impact on externals callers of this function.

+Now consider this example with a non-ASCII character:

+        # -*- coding: utf-8 -*-
+        def example():
+            raise Exception('héllo world')

+In Python 2, with unicode literals enabled, it will fail to convert the message to str and will fail with  `<exception str() failed>`.

 Consider enabling unicode literals separately as it tends to have a larger impact and may be worth addressing after the rest of the simpler future imports and fixes have been addressed.